andreipfeiffer/css-in-js/README.md

 ### CSS modules

-- **TypeScript** can be used, but only as inline styles, not in CSS files
-- same applies for **dynamic or user styles**, which basically is the most performant, right?
+- **TypeScript** can be used, but only as inline styles, not in CSS files, same applies for **dynamic or user styles**
-- media queries with TS/JS values cannot be used, so they should ne handled as inline styles with JS match media, or via SSR props from user agent
+- media queries with TS/JS values cannot be used, so they should be handled as inline styles with JS match media, or via SSR props from user agent

 ```
 Page                                Size     First Load JS